How Does Alcohol Affect the Blood?

 Now considering the effects of alcohol on the blood, studies have indicated how excessive alcohol consumption interrupts the body’s natural ability to regulate blood sugar levels.

-For instance, if you drink an excessive amount of alcohol, and do not eat enough carbohydrate to accompany the alcohol you consume, your body will quickly deplete its sources of glycogen from the muscles.
+For instance, if you drink an excessive amount of alcohol, and do not eat enough carbohydrates to accompany the alcohol you consume, your body will quickly deplete its sources of glycogen from the muscles.

 This is down to the fact that alcohol prevents the liver from producing glucose, which will trigger the body to utilise stored glycogen.
 To compensate through this process, the body will secrete insulin, resulting in low, unhealthy blood sugar levels.